iximiuz/awesome-container-tinkering/IMAGES.md

 <a href="https://github.com/chainguard-dev/melange">melange</a> - "Build APKs from source code".
 A complimentary tool for apko.

+### Nixery

+<a href="https://github.com/tazjin/nixery"></a> - "Docker images on the fly with Nix".
+A Docker-compatible container registry that transparently builds images using the Nix package manager.

 ### buildg

 <a href="https://github.com/ktock/buildg">buildg</a> - "Interactive debugger for Dockerfile, with support for IDEs (VS Code, Emacs, Neovim, etc)."